DOI-USGS/cdi-software-tutorials-2025/git-basics/temp-framework.md

   - set up gitlab access tokens
 - Troubleshooting
   - merge conflicts
-  - climbing out of "git holes"
+  - climbing out of "Git holes"

 ## Use cases

 - code projects
   - Individual or collaborative
 - non-code projects
-  - e.g. the FSP guidance is in git (Katy Barnhart [via Julie Herrick]), which is a repo for the source code for sphinx docs
+  - e.g. the FSP guidance is in Git (Katy Barnhart [via Julie Herrick]), which is a repo for the source code for sphinx docs